atrithakar/project_cul/readme.md

 Inspired by Python's pip, the goal of CUL is to provide an efficient and user-friendly way to manage project-specific header files, making them easier to download, update, and organize.

-The modules are stored in a separate repository, which can be accessed here: [c_cpp_modules](https://github.com/atrithakar/c_cpp_modules).
+The modules are stored in a separate repository along with the code of the backend file server, which can be accessed here: [c_cpp_modules](https://github.com/atrithakar/cul_backend).

 ---